israel-dryer/ttkbootstrap/docs/widgets/checkbutton.rst

 Use the following classes, states, and options when configuring or modifying a new ttk checkbutton style.
 TTK Bootstrap uses an image layout for this widget, so not all of these options will be available... for example: ``indicatormargin``.
 However, if you decide to create a new widget, these should be available, depending on the style you are using as a base.
-Some options are only available in certain styles. :ref:`tutorial:create a new theme` using TTK Creator if you want to change the default color scheme.
+Some options are only available in certain styles.
+See the `python style documentation`_ for more information on creating a style.

+:ref:`tutorial:create a new theme` using TTK Creator if you want to change the default color scheme.

 Class names
 -----------